AmasaDelano/dungeon-land/markdown/06_03_Druid.md

 ### Shapeshifter

-When you call upon the spirits to change your shape, roll+WIS. ✴On a 10+ hold 3. ✴On a 7–9 hold 2. ✴On a miss hold 1 in addition to whatever the GM says.
+When you call upon the spirits to change your shape, roll+WIS. ✴On a 10+ hold 3. ✴On a 7–9 hold 2. ✴On a 6- hold 1 in addition to whatever the GM says.

-You may take on the physical form of any species whose essence you have studied or who lives in your land: you and your possessions meld into a perfect copy of the species’ form.
+You may take on the physical form of any species whose essence you have studied or who lives in your land: you and your possessions meld into a perfect copy of the species’ form, tell us what it looks like and how long it takes.
 You have any innate abilities and weaknesses of the form: claws, wings, gills, breathing water instead of air.
 You still use your normal stats but some moves may be harder to trigger—a housecat will find it hard to do battle with an ogre.

-The GM will also tell you one or more moves associated with your new form.
-Spend 1 hold to make that move.
-Once you’re out of hold, you return to your natural form.
-At any time, you may spend all your hold and revert to your natural form.
+When you take on a new form, the GM will also tell you one or more actions associated with your new form (for example, something useful, something obvious, and something unusual).
+Spend 1 hold to take that action, no roll needed.

+Once you’re out of hold, you return to your natural form, the GM will say when.
+At any time you choose, you may spend all your hold and revert to your natural form.

 ### Studied Essence